October 8, 2021

 Q: How can individuals get involved?

 A: The UL standards development process is open to anyone.
-Our standards are developed through a consensus-based process, which integrates scientific and testing expertise with input from our standards technical panel (STP) members and stakeholders.
-STP members represent a variety of interests, including industry, academia, government, retail, and manufacturing.
-All those interested in helping to improve safety and sustainability in a specific industry are welcome to submit a proposal or apply to join an STP.
+Our standards are developed through a consensus-based process, which integrates scientific and testing expertise with input from our technical committee (TC) members and stakeholders.
+TC members represent a variety of interests, including industry, academia, government, retail, and manufacturing.
+All those interested in helping to improve safety and sustainability in a specific industry are welcome to submit a proposal or apply to join a TC.